xCDAT/xcdat/README.rst

 Feature Criteria
 ~~~~~~~~~~~~~~~~

-Feature must meet the following criteria before they are considered for implementation:
+Features must meet the following criteria before they are considered for implementation:

 1. Feature is not implemented by ``xarray``
 2. Feature is not implemented in another actively developed xarray-based package